timdeschryver/timdeschryver.dev/content/blog/testing-rxjs-streams-with-rxjs-for-await/index.md

 })
 ```

-When we compare this test to other RxJS testing strategies using marble tests we can clearly see the differences where the focus point lies on for these tests.
+When we compare this test to other RxJS testing strategies, using the marble syntax we can clearly see the differences between the two and and each other's focus.

 ## RxJS Testing